rerrorctf/ret/README.md

 2) searches for interesting files within the current directory. this is typically the task handout .zip file
 3) ensures that the hidden `.ret` directory skeleton exists
 4) decompresses, using the `decompress` command, any interesting files that it can
-5) adds any interesting files to file using the `add` command. this includes those found by decompression and ignores the compressed archives themselves files
+5) adds any interesting files using the `add` command. this includes those found by decompression and ignores the compressed archives themselves files
 6) shows the added files using the `status` command
 7) if the wizard thinks there is an elf file it will invoke `pwn` for you
 8) if you provided an `ip` or an `ip` and a `port` wizard will pass these to `pwn` command